rahulmohnani/BlogPostDjango/README.md

 ```
 python manage.py createsuperuser
 ```
-10. To rum the project use this command.
+10. To run the project use this command.
 ```
 python manage.py runserver
 ```